Can Stress Cause Swollen Lymph Nodes?

 Nutrition

-Other lifestyle changes that may help with stress and anxiety may include eating a more healthful, well-rounded diet.
+Other lifestyle changes that may help with stress, anxiety, and overall mental health may include eating a more healthful, well-rounded diet.
 Research suggests that nutritious foods may improve cognitive functioning, which may, in turn, lead to reduced stress.
 Aside from incorporating more nutritious foods into your diet, you may benefit from reducing your use of alcohol and other substances.
 Despite the temporary relaxation often brought about by alcohol, research shows that alcohol can actually increase anxiety for many people.

 Sleep